SQL Server Logins

 First, we need to extract the hashes from the system view.
 How to do it?
 I will prepare a new table, which will contain only the login name and the password.
 I’m using this in the secure database so I’m simply getting those hashes from the master database and from the syslogins.

 Let me drop this table and I’m creating a new table which will call system_logins2 and I’m getting only the login name and actual password hash from the view.
-I’m omitting the logins that don’t have passwords and building logins of SQL server.
+I’m omitting the logins that don’t have passwords and building logins of the SQL server.

 Let’s run it.